Politics of Belgium: History of the political landscape

 From the creation of the Belgian state in 1830 and throughout most of the 19th century, two political parties dominated Belgian politics: the Catholic Party (Church-oriented and conservative) and the Liberal Party (anti-clerical and progressive).
 In the late 19th century, the Socialist Party arose to represent the emerging industrial working class.
 These three groups still dominate Belgian politics, but they have evolved substantially in character.

 In the years before and after the Second World War, the linguistic problem became a stronger divisive issue in Belgian politics, with the emergence in the 1950s and 1960s of linguistic parties (Volksunie, FDF and Rassemblement Wallon).
 In the 1960s and 1970s, each of the main political parties of Belgium split into Flemish and French-speaking parties.

 After May 68, the country saw a growing environmental and left wing movement, that led to the foundation of the ecological parties Groen! and Ecolo.

 Especially in Flanders, the 1980s saw the growth of the far right, represented by the Vlaams Belang, which became one of the larger parties of the country in the 1990s.

 During the years surrounding the new millennium, an attempt at restructuring the political landscape took place, mainly taking the form of political cartels.
+In 2025 the Eurobarometer opinion poll found government debt, cost of living, immigration, economy and security as the most common political concerns for Belgians.